Envirometrix/PredictiveSoilMapping/main.md

 context of predictions made using noisy legacy soils data analyzed using a variety of different analytical methods.
 Consequently, it is not necessary or beneficial to report pH with a precision greater than ±0.1 unit.
-Natural variation of pH in soils is over a range of 2 to 11 with a standard deviation of 1.4.
+Natural variation of pH in soils is over a range of 2–11 with a standard deviation of 1.4.
 Note also that pH follows a close-to-normal distribution, although it is often argued that, locally, it can show bimodal or even trimodal peaks
 (Fig. \@ref(fig:color-legend-phi)).